jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/usage.rst

      -h, --help                  show this help message and exit

-LWS has two subcommands:  suppress and version.
+ELFWS has two subcommands:  suppress and version.

 suppress
 --------